DickTracyII/powershell-intune-samples/Updating App Registration.md

-If you use "**Connect-msgraph**" or use the ClientID “**d1ddf0e4-d672-4dae-b554-9d5bdfd93547”** in your PowerShell scripts, you need to update your ClientID.
+If you use legacy authentication methods or the deprecated ClientID "**d1ddf0e4-d672-4dae-b554-9d5bdfd93547"** in your PowerShell scripts, you need to update to use the modern Microsoft.Graph.Authentication module with **Connect-MgGraph**. if your using "**Connect-msgraph**" or use the ClientID “**d1ddf0e4-d672-4dae-b554-9d5bdfd93547”** in your PowerShell scripts, you need to update your ClientID.

-Option 1: Migrate your old application (Microsoft Intune PowerShell) to your own application to access Graph.
-[Update to Microsoft Intune PowerShell example script repository on GitHub - Microsoft Community Hub](https://techcommunity.microsoft.com/t5/intune-customer-success/update-to-microsoft-intune-powershell-example-script-repository/ba-p/3842452)
+Option 1: Migrate your existing application to use the SDK's _Microsoft.Graph.Authentication_ module.
+[Update to Microsoft Graph PowerShell SDK - Microsoft Graph | Microsoft Learn](https://learn.microsoft.com/en-us/powershell/microsoftgraph/installation?view=graph-powershell-1.0)

-Option 2: Register app in Entra ID and give Intune Graph permission in it:
+Option 2: Register a new app in Entra ID and configure it for Microsoft Graph access:

 [Quickstart: Register an app in the Microsoft identity platform - Microsoft identity platform | Microsoft Learn](https://learn.microsoft.com/en-au/entra/identity-platform/quickstart-register-app)